anickle060193/ideas/README.md

-# ideas
+# Ideas
-A place to keep ideas.
+A place to keep/suggest new ideas for things to make.

+Submit an issue with an idea: [New Idea](https://github.com/anickle060193/ideas/issues/new)